amcolash/ScaleIoT/README.md

 - Push to PebbleHealth API (Future)

 # Setup

+## Cloning the project
+To start, you will need a copy of this project.
+Open up your terminal and then you will be set to start!
+Simply type `git clone https://github.com/amcolash/ScaleIoT.git` or `git clone git@github.com:amcolash/ScaleIoT.git`, depending on your preferences for cloning repos.
+If you don't know, choose the first option.

+## Installing dependencies
 - Install opencv (with python bindings and NumPy for python 2.x) `sudo apt-get install python-opencv python-numpy`
 - Install ssocr (ocr of seven segment displays)